MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - If the guide is aligned using **marker alignment**, the marker for the guide might not have been printed properly.
 Try realigning the guide by selecting the **Alignment** button.
 Alternatively, you can reprint the marker.
 Make sure that the printed marker lies flat in the work area before you realign.

-For more information on alignment methods, see the Alignment Methods topic.
+For more information on alignment methods, see the [Authoring Guide](pc-authoring.md).

 ## What does the Save button with the refresh icon mean?
 How does Save work?